scylladb/scylladb/README-DPDK.md

 Seastar uses the Data Plane Development Kit to drive NIC hardware directly.
 This provides an enormous performance boost.

-To enable DPDK, specify `--enable-dpdk` to `./configure.py`, and `--dpdk-pmd 1` as a run-time parameter.
+To enable DPDK, specify `--enable-dpdk` to `./configure.py`, and `--dpdk-pmd` as a run-time parameter.
 This will use the DPDK package provided as a git submodule with the seastar sources.

-To use your own seld-compiled DPDK package, follow this procedure:
+To use your own self-compiled DPDK package, follow this procedure:

 1. Setup host to compile DPDK:
    - Ubuntu